Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Spay or neuter your pet.
 This decreases their desire to roam and fight, which also reduces the risk of biting or aggressive behavior.

 Follow the rules.
-Know what your local ordinances are and stay up to date on licensing, vaccinations and keep that pup on a leash when required.
+Know what your local ordinances are and stay up to date on licensing, rabies vaccinations and keep that pup on a leash when required.